Child Abuse

 Prevalence

-• Child Protective Services agencies received an estimated 4.4 million referrals alleging maltreatment, with a national screened-in referral rate of 32.2 referrals per 1,000 children).
+• Child Protective Services agencies received an estimated 3.9 million referrals alleging maltreatment, with a national screened-in referral rate of 27.6 referrals per 1,000 children.

 Risk Factors

-• American Indian or Alaska Native children had the highest rates of victimization, followed by African-American children.
+• American Indian or Alaska Native children had the highest rates of victimization.

-• Children in the age group of birth to 1 year had the highest rate of victimization at 25.3 per 1,000 infants and the highest rate of mortality from maltreatment.
+• Children from birth to 1 year of age had the highest rate of victimization with 25.3 per 1,000 infants and had the highest rate of mortality.

-• Girls have a slightly higher rate of victimization when compared to boys.
+• Females have a slightly higher rate of victimization versus males.

-• Military families are a risk of abuse, especially around times of deployment.
+• Military families are at risk, especially with deployment.

-• Child risk factors include chronic illness, physical/congenital disability, developmental delay, preterm, unintended pregnancy
+• Child risk factors: chronic illness, physical/congenital disability, developmental delay, preterm, unintended pregnancy

-• Caregiver risk factors include poverty, substance misuse, lower educational status, parental history of abuse, parental mental health issues, young and/or unmarried mother, poor support network, and domestic violence (2).
+• Caregiver risk factors: poverty, substance misuse, lower educational status, parental history of abuse, parental mental health issues, young and/or unmarried mother, poor support network, and domestic violence

 General Prevention

-• Know your patients and ask about their family situations; screen for risk factors at prenatal, postnatal, and pediatric visits.
+• Screen for risk factors at prenatal, postnatal, and pediatric visits.

 Commonly Associated Conditions